NATO/NCIA · UN · UNDP · UNOPS · FREELANCING · EU · EEAS · IBM · ALCATEL/NOKIA · MOTOROLA

 Connecting legacy and modern platforms

-Many organisations need platforms that bridge on-premise estates, cloud services and mission-critical legacy dependencies.
+Many organizations need platforms that bridge on-premise estates, cloud services and mission-critical legacy dependencies.

 This is particularly relevant for multinational institutions, financial platforms and critical infrastructure environments.